squatchsoftware/fetch/README.md

 # fetch
-Alexa Skill for Office 365
+Amazon Alexa skill that links Office 365 Calendar with Alexa